Omar6688/GK-QUIZ/README.md

 - **jQuery** - Simplifies event handling and DOM manipulation, making JavaScript code more concise.
 - **Bootstrap (Optional)** - If used, mention how it assisted in styling and responsive design.
 - **API Integration (If applicable)** - If an API is incorporated, we will document how it was used.
+- **jQuery (if implemented later)** – Will be used to simplify DOM manipulation and event handling.
+- **Jest** – A JavaScript testing framework used for writing and running automated tests.

 ### **3. Development & Version Control**
 - **Git** - Used for version control, tracking changes efficiently.
 - **GitHub** - Repository hosting and project collaboration.
 - **GitHub Pages** - Deployment platform for making the project accessible online.
+- **W3C Validator (HTML & CSS)** – Ensured that the code follows best practices and standards.

 ### **4. Tools & Resources**
 - **Visual Studio Code (VS Code)** - The primary code editor used for development.